Ak-Nobelwolf/Text-Utilities/README.md

 ## How to Contribute

-If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
-Your input is highly valued!
+If you'd like to contribute to this project, your involvement is highly encouraged!
+Feel free to open an issue or submit a pull request.

-## Acknowledgements
+## Copyright

-Special thanks to the [create-react-app](https://create-react-app.dev/) team for the fantastic development environment.

----

-Happy text transforming and analyzing! 🚀
+Copyright &#169; 2023 Akshay Tadakod.
+All Rights Reserved.